kwea123/nerf_pl/README.md

    --encode_t --beta_min 0.1
 ```

-To train NeRF-U on "occluders" (Table 3).
+To train NeRF-U on occluders (Table 3 bottom left).

 See [opt.py](opt.py) for all configurations.